fregu/workshop-moviebox/instructions/introduction.md

 ### Course 8 - Optimization and deployment

 Our app is ready for production, but will need some finishing touches.
-We look into how to configure webpack for production, adding a service worker and deploy the app onto an external hosting, using continous deployment.
+We look into how to configure webpack for production, adding a service worker and deploy the app onto an external hosting, using heroku cli and git remote.